3D Lighting Techniques

 #3.
 Area Lighting

-The area light is the only 3D lighting illuminant that has a flat shape, usually, a rectangle or a circle one.
-This source also shines in all directions and gives soft diffused lighting and shadowing.
+The area light is the only 3D lighting illuminant that has a flat shape, usually, a rectangle or a circle.
+This source also shines in all directions and casts soft diffused lighting and shadowing.
 Therefore, it’s a perfect option when you need to subtly emphasize certain areas of the room.

 #4.
 Spot Lighting